The Best Errors & Omissions Insurance Companies for 2026

 Errors & Omissions Insurance Cost

-Commercial insurance coverage like E&O is an unavoidable expense for most businesses.
+Commercial insurance coverage is an essential expense for nearly all businesses, and for those providing professional services or advice, Errors & Omissions (E&O) insurance is often a necessary cost.
 As such, it’s important for business owners to understand the costs of coverage and budget appropriately.
 This section will detail how much errors and omissions coverage usually costs and some of the key factors that affect what a business owner will pay.

 How Much Does Errors & Omissions Insurance Cost?